-1. Review and update the guideline on wave energy converters.

-- 2. To develop guidelines for the physical modeling of wind and current/tidal renewable energy systems, both floating and bottom fixed structures. - 3.
-Investigate and report on techniques for the modeling of power take-off (PTO) systems. - 4.
-Review and report on techniques for the numerical modeling of renewable energy systems. - 5.
-Investigate and suggest improvements for wind load modeling on wind turbine devices during physical model testing. - 6.
-Identify the parameters that cause the largest uncertainties in the results of physical model experiments and the extrapolation to full scale. - 7.
+- 1. Review and update the guideline on wave energy converters. - 2.
+Develop guidelines for the physical modeling of wind and current/tidal renewable energy systems, both floating and bottom fixed structures. - 3.
+Produce a guideline for large scale tests in open environment. - 4.
+Investigate and report on techniques for the modeling of power take-off (PTO) systems. - 5.
+Review and report on techniques for the numerical modeling of renewable energy systems. - 6.
+Investigate and suggest improvements for wind load modeling on wind turbine devices during physical model testing. - 7.
+Identify the parameters that cause the largest uncertainties in the results of physical model experiments and the extrapolation to full scale. - 8.
 Investigate and report on the correct modeling for renewable energy system arrays (farms).